-So, you have already learned geologist’s explanation of how the Giant’s Causeway was formed, but we all know that an Irish giant created this masterpiece in Northern Ireland.
-Right?
+You may have learned this geologist’s explanation of how the Giant’s Causeway was formed, but we all know that an Irish giant created this masterpiece in Northern Ireland.
+Right? 😉

 If you ever visit the Giant’s Causeway, make sure you get a picture of Fionn’s boot and the organ he used to play for Oonagh!
 Lessons to be learned: